-Some general characteristics of the overall system should be defined such as multi-domain, multi-tenant, multi-operator characteristics.
+Some general characteristics of the overall system should be defined such as multi-domain, multi-tenant, multioperator characteristics.
 Definition of interactions between the actors will complete the high-level description of the 5G V2X BM/ecosystem.
 The regulations, standards, etc., to be enforced have to be identified; they will define but also limit the system capabilities and scope.

 The following steps will refine the BM and go to the requirement identification, where inputs coming from all actors involved in ES/BM should be considered.

 To refine the requirements for a 5G V2X slicing solution, it is necessary to select technologies for RAN, core and transport part of the network) should be selected.
 Then, the system architecture (general and layered - functional) has to be defined, allowing further technical refinement of the system design.
-Future work can go further to consider more deeply depending on use cases targeted, and the multi-x aspects, system capabilities.